Reading Pressure Signs

 It is a good idea to clearly mark and retain at least one fired factory case from each manufacturer.
 This will allow you to better compare the condition of the fired brass from your reloads with fired factory brass - without having to rely on your memory.

 Now that you have your benchmark, you're ready to look for pressure signs.
-Keep in mind that there are no absolutes here.
-There are exceptions to every rule, and some calibers/firearms may exhibit no pressure signs until case failure.
+Keep in mind that there are no absolutes when it comes to pressure signs.
+There are exceptions to every rule, and some calibers/firearms may exhibit no pressure signs until catastrophic case failure.
 Often times, something that looks like a pressure sign can be caused by excessive headspace, or by a problem with the firearm.
 If you suspect excessive pressure, stop firing until you determine what is wrong.

 Sometimes, the first noticeable indication of a pressure problem with your reloads is excessive recoil.
 If the bullet weights are similar, and the recoil is noticeably greater with your reloads vs. factory ammo, it is possible that you're pushing the envelope.
 Keep in mind however, that recoil is the least reliable indicator of over-pressure.